nairobilug/nairobilug.or.ke/content/meetup-august-2026-nailug-goes-online.md

 [OpenInfra Days Kenya](https://www.meetup.com/openinfra-user-group-kenya/events/315616588/)
-invites you to respond to their [CFP](https://cfp.openinfra-ke.org/openinfra-days-kenya-2026/) for their 2026 conference.Talks will be on on cloud infrastructure, open-source, platform engineering and digital sovereignity.
-First time speakers are welcomed to apply.
+invites you to respond to their [CFP](https://cfp.openinfra-ke.org/openinfra-days-kenya-2026/) for the [OpenInfra Day Kenya Conference](https://openinfra.org/days).Talks will be focused on cloud infrastructure, open-source, platform engineering and digital sovereignty.
+First time  and experienced speakers are welcomed to apply.
 The deadline is 21st September 2026.
 [Check out their Linkedin post for more information](https://www.linkedin.com/posts/openinfra-user-group-kenya_openinfra-opensource-kenya-activity-7496492655745540098-vF-9).

 [Pycon Kenya 2026](https://www.pycon.ke/) is scheduled for the 2nd to the 3rd